sf-wdi-37/project-1/group-culture-building.md

 1. When you're facing a difficult problem, what support would you like from your teammates?

 1. How do you prefer to receive feedback?
 For example, in email, slack, or in person?
-Remember feedback should be as specific and actionable as possible.

 ## Discussion

 Share your reflections among your team.

+## Closing Thoughts

+Remember feedback should be as specific and actionable as possible.

 Take note of how you can support each other as you build something awesome!

 ## Other Resources